mouctarbarry/mouctarbarry/README.md

 - 💬 Ask me about Java, spring, jenkins and selenium
 - 📫 How to reach me: contact@mouctar.tech
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a coding minimalist – one monitor, one mission, and a 27inch canvas for my digital masterpiece.
-Who needs &nbsp; &nbsp; &nbsp; &nbsp; the chaos of multiple screens anyway 🖥️😄
+Who needs the chaos of multiple screens anyway 🖥️😄